 Japan Summer Trip.
 Day 9: Nara

-We started the 9th day with a Nara day trip.
-Embarked Kintetsu Limited Express at Kyoto Station, we headed to the Kintetsunara Station to meet Yoshiko Hatcho.
+We started the ninth day with a Nara day trip.
+Embarked on the Kintetsu Limited Express at Kyoto Station, we headed to the Kintetsunara Station to meet Yoshiko Hatcho.
 She was our guide for that day, called Naramachi Walk.

 We met her in front of the Tourist Information Center.
-Luckily, only 5 people, the Helen's couple from Melbourne including us, joined this tour.
-Considered it as private tours, Mrs Yoshiko will guide us through the old-town of Nara.
+Luckily, only 5 people, the Helens' couple from Melbourne including us, joined this tour.
+Considered as private tours, Mrs. Yoshiko will guide us through the old town of Nara.

-We also booked a private lunch at one of the local resident.
-We had splendid meal served with generosity.
-I recommend you to this link if you guys plan to visit Nara.
+We also booked a private lunch at one of the local residents.
+We had a splendid meal served with generosity.
+I recommend visiting this link if you plan to go to Nara.

 We had breakfast on the train

-I don't think that this print machine suitable for multiple people.
+I don't think that this print machine is suitable for multiple people.

-After meeting with Mrs Hatcho, she explained to us on traditional Japanese costume.
-Then she took us to the Naramichi city walk starting with the old three-storey pagoda in Kofukuji temple and seeing the local belief called 'Jizo', the Bhuddist guardian of children.
-We were then guided through the geisha and Maiko area where they work as professional entertainers.
+After meeting with Mrs. Hatcho, she explained to us about traditional Japanese costumes.
+Then she took us to the Naramachi city walk, starting with the old three-story pagoda in Kofukuji temple and seeing the local belief called 'Jizo,' the Buddhist guardian of children.
+We were then guided through the geisha and maiko area, where they work as professional entertainers.

 We were at Kintetsu Nara Station